N-Yelland/dnd/source/locations/valley_of_lem.rst

     Nowadays, the resident monks have a very different purpose: farming.
 Regular offerings to Orim and Onu, the Gods of the Earth and Sky, have ensured bountiful harvests year after year, and their blessings continue to ward off the encroaching Blightwood as nearby lands are taken by the disease.

-    Many of the surrounding towns and villages have become dependent on the temple's reliable supply of healthy produce, and management of the temple's logisitics and commitments has become more complicated.
+    Many of the surrounding towns and villages have become dependent on the temple's reliable supply of healthy produce, and management of the temple's logistics and commitments has become more complicated.
 Arguments between the high priests are not uncommon &mdash; their expertise does not generally extend to matters of commerce.

 .. location:: Lemford
     :desc: Picturesque Town Threatened by the Blight